 The antibody function known as antibody dependent cellular cytotoxicity (ADCC) is associated with protection against HIV in infants, according to new research from Boston Medical Center.
 Data from…

-The physicians and staff of the Center for Infectious Diseases at Boston Medical Center are affiliated with the Boston University School of Medicine (BUSM).
-To learn about research studies managed by the BU School of Medicine, please visit the Infectious Diseases section of the BUSM website.
+The physicians and staff of the Center for Infectious Diseases at Boston Medical Center are affiliated with the Boston University Chobanian & Avedisian School of Medicine.
+To learn about research studies managed by the Boston University Chobanian & Avedisian School of Medicine, please visit the Infectious Diseases section of the Boston University Chobanian & Avedisian School of Medicine website.